 Multiple Routes to Multiple Markets

 - Ground Transportation – Lambton County is bisected by Highway 402, which runs eastward to London and Toronto and to the west connecting with Michigan’s Interstate 94/69/75 network via the international Blue Water Bridge, which currently ranks as the fourth busiest Ontario international crossing for total vehicles and is the second busiest for number of commercial vehicle (truck) crossings.
-In addition to the Blue Water Bridge, the Bluewater Ferry (Sombra-Marine City) and the Walpole-Algonac Ferry also link Lambton County to the State of Michigan.
+In addition to the Blue Water Bridge, the Bluewater Ferry (Sombra-Marine City, currently out of service) and the Walpole-Algonac Ferry also link Lambton County to the State of Michigan.